yukoba/nd4j/getstarted.md

 ND4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

-If you are using Maven, you need to specify two dependencies.
-One is the API:
+If you're using Maven, you need to specify two dependencies.
+The API, like so:

                  <dependency>
                    <groupId>org.nd4j</groupId>